 1. Trust your gut

-If an email looks or feels off to you, even if it looks like it is legitimate, trust your instincts.
+If an email looks suspicious (Phishy), trust your instincts.
 Everyone at this point has seen a SPAM or phishing email.
 They sometimes contain typos or grammatical errors, unprofessional imagery, and often look less professional than you’d normally expect.
-If you receive an email from someone you don’t know directing you to sign in to a website, be wary, especially if that person is urging you to give up your password, account information, or social security number.
+If you receive an email from someone you don’t know directing to a website, be alert, especially if you are being asked to give up your password, account information, or social security number.
 Legitimate companies would never ask for this information via email, so this is a red flag.
 Your bank or creditors do not need you to send your account numbers they already have that information.

 2. Investigate the Sender